-Why Your Air Conditioning is Leaking
+Why Is Your Air Conditioning Leaking?

 Your air conditioning might be leaking due to several common issues.
 A clogged condensate drain, low refrigerant levels, or a malfunctioning fan motor are the primary culprits.
 Each of these problems can cause water to overflow or freeze and melt, leading to leaks in your home.